igorageev/figma2xaml/README.md

 1. Select the required code format from the dropdown menu
 2. Select only one layer with frame, group, component or instance
 3. Press `Get code`  and then `Copy` button
-4. Create from it a Resource Dictionary in Visual Studio
+4. Use the code in Visual Studio for example to create Resource Dictionary

 ## Supported features: